 Muji supplies high-quality Japanese furniture at an affordable price.
 No wonder the company has customers all over the world.

-If you do not live in Japan, you need not worry about getting Muji products.
+You need not worry about getting Muji products if you do not live in Japan.
 The company has over 7,000 stores around the world.
 The store next door could be one of them!

 What’s interesting is that Muji also sells products other than furniture.
 You can buy things like food, clothes, and houses from this entity.